ISSSSS212/SuperNova_OS/README.md

 <br/>

 Welcome to SuperNova OS (SnOS) - the revolutionary Node.js website proxy designed to resemble a fully functional operating system experience right in your browser.
-With SnOS, you can enjoy a unique browsing experience, complete with customizable wallpapers, interactive programs, and a plethora of features to explore. **NOTE** this is **NOT** my thing.
+With SnOS, you can enjoy a unique browsing experience, complete with customizable wallpapers, interactive programs, and a plethora of features to explore. **NOTE:** this is *NOT* my thing.
 The Original one can be found here ==> https://github.com/SuperNova-Network/SuperNova_OS.
 I take no credit at all, im not an ass.

 ## Overview
+[

-SuperNova OS (SnOS) reimagines the traditional browsing experience by transforming it into an immersive operating system-like environment.
+](https://github.com/SuperNova-Network/SuperNova_OS)SuperNova OS (SnOS) reimagines the traditional browsing experience by transforming it into an immersive operating system-like environment.
 Built on Node.js, SnOS offers a seamless integration of web technologies to deliver a user-friendly and feature-rich platform.

 ## Key Features